History of the Dominican Republic: War of Independence

 Faustin Soulouque, now governing Haiti, launched a new invasion of the Dominican Republic.
 On March 21, 1849, Haitian soldiers attacked the Dominican garrison at Las Matas.
 Soulouque then captured San Juan, leaving Azua as the last Dominican stronghold before the capital.
 Since a Dominican flotilla dominated the coastal road with its cannons, he had to take a longer route to Azua and could not receive supplies from the sea.
 On April 2, President Manuel Jimenes called upon former President Santana to lead the defense.
 Azua fell to the Haitians on April 6, and a Dominican counterattack failed.
 On April 22, Santana defeated the Haitian army personally commanded by Soulouque during the two-day Battle of Las Carreras.
-The battle opened with a cannon barrage and devolved into hand-to-hand combat, with neither side taking prisoners.
+The Haitians opened the battle with a cannon barrage, then advanced with infantry and cavalry, but their advance was halted by sustained rifle fire.
+The outnumbered Dominicans counterattacked with machetes and lances, resulting in a disorganized Haitian retreat.
+As the Haitians withdrew, they came under gunboat fire and quickly torched Azua and the surrounding hamlets of Neiba, San Juan, and Las Matas.

 In November 1849, President Báez launched a naval offensive against Haiti.
 Entire villages along the Haitian coast were plundered and burned, and the crews of captured enemy ships were butchered without regard to age or gender.
+Dominican and Haitian flotillas encountered each other off Les Cayes, but a storm broke up the battle.
+The Haitian squadron consisted of a corvette and three schooners.
 By late 1854, the Hispaniolan nations were at war again.
 In November, two Dominican ships captured a Haitian warship and bombarded two Haitian ports.
 In November 1855, a force of 30,000 Haitian troops invaded the Dominican Republic along three routes: one from the north, one through the center, and one from the south.
-The Dominican frontier forces retreated in good order and the Dominican navy prevented the Haitians from receiving supplies by sea.
+The Dominican frontier forces made a tactical withdrawal, and the Dominican navy prevented the Haitians from receiving supplies by sea.
 On December 22, Dominican troops defeated the southern column at the Battle of Santomé, killing 695 Haitians, including General Antoine Pierrot.
 On January 27, 1856, some 8,000 Dominicans defeated 22,000 Haitians at the Battle of Sabana Larga near Dajabón after eight hours of fighting, which came down to hand-to-hand combat.
 Thousands of Haitian dead or dying were abandoned on the battlefield as their forces retreated back across the border.